 Handwriting analysis: In 1946 samples of William Heirens handwriting were said to have been compared to both the ransom note and the scrawled message left on the wall with a clear match found.

 William Heirens applied for release over 30 times during those years never wavering from his story of innocence.
-Born in 1928 and imprisoned for life in 1946, William Heirens became the longest serving prisoner in the United States prison system.
-With evidence which now suggests he was an innocent man, this is a horrifying realisation.
+Born in 1928 and imprisoned for life in 1946, William Heirens became the longest-serving prisoner in the United States prison system.
+With evidence that now suggests he was an innocent man, this is a horrifying realization.

 - Mindhunter: Inside the FBI’s Elite Serial Crime Unit “Douglas invented and established the practice of criminal profiling.
 With the fierce page-turning power of a bestselling novel, yet terrifyingly true, Mindhunter is a true crime classic.